-People spend a lot of time worrying about what fertilizer to use on their orchids, and manufacturers make so many different blends that it’s difficult to know which is “the right one.”
+People spend a lot of time worrying about what fertilizer to use on their orchids, and manufacturers make so many different blends that it’s difficult to know which is “the right one” and “how much to use”.
 Generally, just about any fertilizer may be used on your orchids, within certain guidelines.
-To make it really simple, select a formula that contains a wide array of minor and trace elements.
-There are some that feel that those minor ingredients are the most important components of the formula.
+To make it really simple, select a formula that contains good levels of N, P, & K, plus a wide array of minor and trace elements.
 If your water supply does not already contain them, use a fertilizer formula that contains calcium and magnesium, as well.

 Minerals – whether naturally occurring in the soil or in fertilizers – are only absorbed by plants if they are in the form of ions in solution.
 The size and reactivity of those ions determines how readily they can be taken out of solution and absorbed by the plants, and the pH of the solution is probably the most significant factor in controlling the ionization of the minerals.
-Greatly simplified, depending upon the pH, a mineral can be insoluble and unavailable to the plant, soluble, but in a form that is difficult for the plant to readily absorb, soluble and in a form that the plant can absorb with ease, or so soluble and concentrated that it can be toxic.
-Without going into solubility details of the specific ions, research has shown that a pH of around 5.5-6.5 is ideal for the vast majority of orchids.
+Greatly simplified, depending upon the pH, a mineral can be insoluble and unavailable to the plant, soluble, but in a form that is difficult for the plant to readily absorb, or soluble and in a form that the plant can absorb with ease.
+Without going into solubility details of the specific ions, research has shown that a pH of around 5.5-6.5 is ideal for the vast majority of orchids, but don’t be too concerned if your solutions are moderately outside of that range, as the plant and potting medium affect the pH as well.

 Remember that the chemistry of your nutrient solution is determined by both the fertilizer and your water supply.
-Figuring that most people will use tapwater, most general-purpose formulas are designed with a generic array of dissolved solids in mind, so will provide a good pH when used out of the box.
+Figuring that most people will use tap water, most general-purpose formulas are designed with a generic array of dissolved solids in mind, so will provide a good pH when used out of the box.
 If those are used in pure water – reverse osmosis, distilled, deionized, or collected rainwater – it is likely that the pH will be extremely acidic and not suitable for the plants.
-In that case, the addition of a neutralizer is necessary, whether that be aquarium “pH-Up,” Dyna-Gro ProTekt, or some other means.
-Recognizing the importance of pH in the overall equation of plant nutrition, the blend developed for Michigan State University’s study was designed to provide the proper pH when used with pure water.
+In that case, the addition of a neutralizer is necessary.
+The use of formulas designed for pure water supplies can preclude the need for such adjustments.

 What Do Fertilizer Components Do?